arpetti/LEDITA/README.md

 * Logout from dropdown menu under avatar image

-* Register a new user

-    * Name can be anything (not used yet)
-    * Surname can be anything (not used yet)
-    * Email is used as the username, enter a valid format (eg: user1@test.com)
-    * Password must be at least 5 characters
-    * Retype password can be anything (not used yet)
-    * Check or uncheck terms & conditions (not used yet)

-    Registration is in-memory for now, upcoming work will hook it up to the database.

 ## Running Tests

 Before any pushes are made, please ensure all tests pass locally.
 Tests will also be run automatically on Travis after pushing.
 The instructions below explain how to run server and client tests locally.